ansys/pyansys-dev-guide/doc/source/how-to/continuous-integration.rst

 <https://docs.github.com/en/actions/using-jobs/using-a-matrix-for-your-jobs>`_
 in the GitHub documentation

-Consider this example of a parametrized workflow example:
+Consider this example of a parametrized workflow:

 .. tab-set::